harrisoncramer/Digital-Ocean-Scripts/README.md

 These scripts set up an environment for a node server running on Ubuntu 18.04 on Digital Ocean.
 They should be run in order.
+The scripts assume you are running Ubuntu 18.04, and have not configured anything on the machine.
+You can clone this to the machine using HTTPS, because your SSH keys will not be configured.

 # setup.sh
 Setup creates a user, provides the user with sudo privileges, and sets an automatic password.

-Requires logging back out and in with the user to reconfigure the password.
+# shell.sh
+After logging back in, change to user and set defualt shell to bash and configure nvim

+`Logout and reconfigure with custom password`

 # mongodb.sh
 Installs version 4.2 of mongodb and runs as a service.
-You must subsequently configure the MongoDB server with user controlled access.
+`You must subsequently configure the MongoDB server with user controlled access.`

-# Vim Plug
+# ssh.sh
-Installs vim-plug for managing plugins.
+Creates a new SSH key and adds it to the ssh-agent.
+`You must manually then add this ssh key to your Github account (https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)`

-# services.sh
+# packages.sh
 This runs all of the installations necessary for a basic node.js app.
 It installs Node.js, MongoDB, Yarn, PM2, and Git.